Danielsrq/ImposterKings-Bot/README.md

 it is).
 The model can therefore attend to *absence*, which is most of the information in a hidden-hand game.
 It is an action-in q-net: the candidate move is a token, so one forward pass scores one (state, action) pair.

-**Honest result: the attention net plays with similar strength to the MLP, not better** — and costs ~3× the CPU.
+**The attention net plays with similar strength to the MLP, not better** — and costs ~3× the CPU.
 Its value is not strength; it is that you can *read* it.

-I've tried treating only played cards as tokens.
-This still worked but converged less well.
-There was a bit of an explainability issue because the attention model could not express fear of unseen cards in this tokenization.

 ### Featurization (`machine_learning/features2.py`)